-Since its start in 2009, Wisconsin Cheese Originals has awarded $21,500 in scholarships to help Wisconsin artisans earn Wisconsin cheesemaker licenses.
-Membership dues have provided at least one annual $2,500 and additional $500 awards to Wisconsin residents committed to pursuing cheesemaking as a career.
+Between 2009-2018, Wisconsin Cheese Originals awarded $21,500 in scholarships to help several Wisconsin artisans earn Wisconsin cheesemaker licenses.
+Membership dues provided at least one annual $2,500 and additional $500 awards to Wisconsin residents committed to pursuing cheesemaking as a career.

 Wisconsin is the only state in the nation to require cheesemakers to be licensed, a lengthy process that requires multiple cheesemaking courses, 240 hours of apprenticeship with an existing licensed Wisconsin cheesemaker, and passing a written test administered by the Wisconsin Department of Agriculture.